djcasper1975/Meshify/README.md

-Meshify has the potential to be a powerful tool that brings together the best of mesh networking and LoRa communication, offering users a unique and versatile experience.
+Meshmingle has the potential to be a powerful tool that brings together the best of mesh networking and LoRa communication, offering users a unique and versatile experience.
 Here’s why you should be excited to try it out:

 Two Versions to Fit Your Needs:
 ESP32 Version: If you need a robust, general-purpose wireless mesh network without LoRa, the standard ESP32 version is your go-to.
 Perfect for setting up quick, reliable connections among multiple nodes, it supports seamless communication across your network.